lincolnloop/django-geotagging-new/README.rst

  * Add security for the model case on optimize view (register the models that can be queried) (maybe similar to django-filters)
  * Add tests
+ * Markers are being added the lazy way. fix that.

+Maps
+====

+Need documentation for the maps feature.
+Some stuff to remember when documenting:

+ * an object can implement `get_title(self) -> string` to assign the title to a marker
+ * The first parameter must be either a PointGeoTag subclass, a queryset of PointGeoTag subclasses, a list of PointGeoTag subclases or a LatLong string.